pauliyobo/cytolk/README.md

 ```

 ## Usage
 As of 0.1.7 it is now possible to use a context manager to utilize tolk's functionality.
-Using tolk.load() and tolk.unload() is still possible, but not preferred.
+Using tolk.load() and tolk.unload() is still possible.

 ```python
 # This  example makes use of tolk's context manager